MHaurel/my-website/README.md

 Hope my portfolio will catch your eyes because I maybe worth it 😉

 - v1 : Publishing website with most important information
-- v2 : Make a french version
+- v2 : Make a french version and add certificates, online courses
 - v3 : Add some animations and animated images and develop a more elaborate color palette